Vikings deal Seahawks third preseason loss in as many games, but starters show winning formula

 An efficient Russell Wilson

-But he was at his best during a 12-play, 75-yard drive that resulted in the only touchdown for the six series that he led, completing 5-7 passes for 52 yards.
+But he was at his best during a 12-play, 75-yard drive that resulted in the only touchdown for the six series that he led, completing 5 of 7 passes for 52 yards.

+Wilson, who has too often been left running for his life the last few seasons, wasn’t sacked and said, “I had all day today.”

+Wilson has been sacked just twice in 13 possessions in the preseason and said “the offensive line is getting better and better.”

-Three of his completions for 34 yards went to veteran Brandon Marshall, who likely put to rest for good any thought about whether he’ll be on the team.
-Marshall got all of his completions against Minnesota’s standout corners, Trae Waynes and Xavier Rhodes — one for five yards on Waynes and then the next two on Rhodes, including a nine-yard reception in which he used his 6-4, 229-pound frame to just bully Rhodes to get position.
+Three of his completions (for 34 yards) went to veteran Brandon Marshall, who likely put to rest any doubt about whether he’ll be on the team.
+Marshall got all of his completions against Minnesota’s standout corners, Trae Waynes and Xavier Rhodes.

+“I thought Brandon Marshall showed up big time, which was really exciting to see,” Wilson said.
+“We’re going to need him in a big way.”

-Wilson is now 28-47 for 354 yards, one touchdown and no interceptions in the preseason and likely to get only one or two more series in the preseason finale against the Raiders on Thursday.
-That’s a 90.2 passer rating that is below the 95.4 of last season but also has come playing without Doug Baldwin for all of the preseason and Tyler Lockett the last two games, as well as projected starting tight end Ed Dickson.
+Wilson is 28 of 47 for 354 yards, one touchdown and no interceptions in the preseason and is likely to get only one or two more series in the finale against the Raiders on Thursday.
+That’s a 90.2 passer rating. which is below the 95.4 of last season but has come without Doug Baldwin for all of the preseason, Tyler Lockett the last two games and projected starting tight end Ed Dickson.

-Wilson was not sacked against the Vikings and has been sacked just twice for six yards in the preseason in 13 possessions.

-Seattle scored TDs on just two of those possessions and the Seahawks will need to be better there when the regular season begins.
-But the return of Baldwin and taking the running reins off of Wilson will help.
+The Seahawks scored TDs on just two of those possessions, and the Seahawks will need to be better there when the regular season begins.
+But Baldwin’s return and the Seahawks taking the running reins off Wilson will help.

+“I definitely think we are ready (for the regular season),” Wilson said.

 Special teams and a run-stopping defense that made the Vikings have to go a long way